Introduction

 3. Real-Time Visibility:

 Warehouse systems offer real-time visibility into inventory, order status, and shipment tracking.
-This visibility extends throughout the supply chain when products flow seamlessly from cross-docking to warehousing.
+When products flow seamlessly from cross-docking to warehousing, this visibility extends throughout the supply chain.
 Customers can track their orders, and businesses can make informed decisions based on real-time data.

 4. Agility in Response to Demand: